ChubChubs/SecretaryDEK/README.md

 sudo ./autoinstall.sh
 ````

-The suggested "proper way" to install all the requirements via pip is
+The suggested "proper way" to install all the requirements via pip
-And to run the django from virtualenv.
+and to run the django from virtualenv.
 Heh)

-so the first thing to do with your python installation - is to get a virtualenv!
+So the first thing to do with your python installation - is to get a virtualenv!
 (Tou might specify a version of pip and further virtualenv to run.
 Like pip3.4 or pip-2.7. or virtualenv-3.4)
 ````bash
 sudo pip install virtualenv